kajananchinniah/Terrain-Generator/README.md

 ## TODO
 - Clean up code (I hope to make a terrain manager class that deals with all the 9 terrains I generate)
-- Add a skybox (likely will be following a tutorial to do this)
 - Figure out why the lighting looks really bad

 ## Acknowledgements / References
 To learn OpenGL, I used this resource: https://learnopengl.com/.
 I also took the camera.h, shader.h and some Window methods (processInput, framebuffer_size_callback, mouse_callback).
 My implementation for my shaders are also heavily based on the examples found in this book.
-I likely will be taking my skybox code from here as well once it's ready.
+My implementation of the skybox class is basically all the skybox associated functions from here, but in a class.
+I also took the skybox shaders directly from here.

 For getting started with terrain generation, I consulted this great resource by Brackeys: https://www.youtube.com/watch?v=64NblGkAabk .
 In particular, this helped me with vertex and index generation.